orenr2301/confluence-bot/README.md

-# A few Intro Words
+## A Few Words About This Project

-**This project is a a learning project done due to my AI & LLM learning path to achive  MLOPS skills to my abillities as this area going to be at the hard front
-And i want to be there to be able to support and connect and do DevOps at the AI area which is MLOPS as well
+**This project is a learning project done as part of my AI & LLM learning path to achieve MLOps skills and add them to my abilities.
+Since this area is going to be at the hard front, I want to be there to be able to support, connect, and do DevOps in the AI area, which is MLOps as well.**

-The RAG code part was created via Copilot using Cluade Sonnaet 4 Model Eventually  did the wrapping and was able to fix and put logic and add crucial part that Copilot wasnt able to solve correctly
-At my role As DevOps engineer i was able to establish a full deployment and bring this app and project to live :)
+**The RAG code part was created via Copilot using Claude Sonnet 4 model.
+Eventually, I did the wrapping and was able to fix and put logic, and add crucial parts that Copilot wasn't able to solve correctly.
+In my role as a DevOps engineer, I was able to establish a full deployment and bring this app and project to life! :)**

-I Only can say that i'v i learned alot during this process to become a better DevOps enigneer who is stepping into the MLOPS world**
+**I can only say that I've learned a lot during this process to become a better DevOps engineer who is stepping into the MLOps world.**

 # Confluence bot